LamTienDat/ethereum-docs/part6-kaopiz-token/README.md

 ## 📞 Support

-Nếu gặp vấn đề:
+If you encounter issues:

-1. Đọc lại documentation
+1. Re-read documentation
 2. Check Troubleshooting section
-3. Search trên Google/StackOverflow
+3. Search on Google/StackOverflow
-4. Hỏi trên Discord/Forum
+4. Ask on Discord/Forum

 ---